Autoimmune polyendocrine syndrome type 1: Treatment

 Autoimmune polyendocrine syndrome type 1 treatment is based on the symptoms that are presented by the affected individual.
 Treatments may involve hormone therapy, systemic antifungal treatments, and immunosuppression.
+The JAK-STAT inhibitor ruxolitinib is being investigated as a treatment specifically for its normalizing effect on interferon-gamma.

 History

 APS-1 may also be known as autoimmunity endocrinopathy candidiasis ectodermal dystrophy / dysplasia (APECED), autoimmune polyglandular syndrome type 1, Whitaker syndrome, or candidiasis-hypoparathyroidism-Addison's disease syndrome.